mechmotum/skijumpdesign/docs/install.rst

 ensure it has all of the correct software dependencies.
 To create the environment type::

-   $ conda env create -f environment.yml
+   $ conda env create -f environment-dev.yml

 To activate the environment type [2]_::

-   $ conda activate skijumpdesign
+   $ conda activate skijumpdesign-dev (skijumpdesign-dev)$
-   (skijumpdesign)$

 Heroku Installation
 ===================